Realising the Centre: 1978 onwards

 Survey on our violent society, The Daily Advertiser, n.d., July, 1980.

-YACS had given the them an indication that it would provide funding .
+YACS had given them an indication that it would provide funding .

 Now, that support came with one condition: